yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

    <img width="600" src="./images/01-1.png" alt="Azure Databricks connection" />

 > [!TIP]
-> It is always a good practice to parameterize your connections.
-This really helps ease out the development expeience as you can dynamically connect to any Databricks SQL warehouse.
-For details on how to paramterize your connection string you can refer to [Connection Parameters](/01.%20Connection%20Parameters/) article.
+> We recommend parameterizing your connections.
+This really helps ease out the Power BI development and administration expeience as you can easily switch between different environments, i.e., Databricks Workspaces and SQL Warehouses.
+For details on how to paramterize your connection string, you can refer to [Connection Parameters](/01.%20Connection%20Parameters/) article.

 4. Connect to **`samples`** catalog, **`tpch`** schema.